akbargherbal/quiz-bank-generator/SUBSEQUENT_PROMPT.md

 ## Goal

 Generate a **new batch** of multiple-choice quiz questions based on the codebase previously analyzed.
-This request builds upon our prior interaction; **do not re-analyze the entire codebase** or repeat previously generated questions.
+This request builds upon our prior interaction. **Do not re-analyze the entire codebase.** While you should prioritize generating **entirely new questions**, if you identify a concept that was previously tested and believe it warrants re-testing from a significantly different perspective or with a novel phrasing, you may include such a re-imagined question.
+However, **avoid direct repetition or very minor rewordings of previously generated questions.**

 ## Instructions